Josh Siembida, who served as a volunteer goalie coach for Yale the last three seasons, was named a full-time assistant on July 6, 2015.

-Josh Siembida, the former North Dakota (2001-03) and Quinnipiac (2004-06) goaltender, helped Jeff Malcolm become one of the most successful goalies in the history of Yale hockey during his first season as a volunteer coach at Yale in 2012-13.
-That work enabled Yale to win the 2013 Frozen Four and get Malcolm all-tournament honors.
+Siembida helped Jeff Malcolm ’13 become one of the most successful goalies in the history of Yale hockey during his first season as a volunteer coach at Yale in 2012-13.
+That work enabled Yale to win the 2013 national championship and get Malcolm All-Frozen Four honors.

-In 2014-15, Siembida helped Alex Lyon win the Ken Dryden Award for the ECAC's top goalie while being a finalist for the Mike Richter Award.
-His second-year pupil also set school records for goals against, save percentage and shutouts.
+In 2014-15, Siembida mentored Alex Lyon on the way to winning the Ken Dryden Award for the ECAC's top goalie.
+Lyon was also a finalist for the Mike Richter Award after leading the nation in goals against, save percentage and shutouts, all school records.

 The Timmins, Ontario, native played for the USHL Waterloo Blackhawks before going to the University of North Dakota (2001-03) and then Quinnipiac University (2004-06), where he played goalie for both schools.